PredictiveEcology/Require/README.md

 ## `checkpoint`

 This approach takes a date as an input and will install all the packages a user wants, from that date.
 This uses the MRAN servers hosted by Microsoft.

+## `versions`

+Can install specific versions of a package.
+This is useful to install older versions of a package that may have been required for a specific function or dependency.

 ## `Require`